cseptesting/floatcsep/docs/tutorials/case_f.rst

 Model
 -----

-The time-dependency of a model is manifested here by the provision of different forecasts, i.e., statistical descriptions of seismicity, for different time-windows.
-In this example, the forecasts were created from an external `ETAS model <https://github.com/lmizrahi/etas>`_ (:ref:`Mizrahi et al. 2021 <case_f_references>`), with which the experiment has no interface.
+    The time-dependency of a model is manifested here by the provision of different `Catalog-Based Forecasts <https://docs.cseptesting.org/concepts/forecasts.html#catalog-based-forecasts>`_, i.e., stochastic descriptions of seismicity, for different time-windows.
+In this example, the forecasts were created from an external `ETAS model <https://github.com/lmizrahi/etas>`_ (:ref:`Mizrahi et al. 2021 <case_f_references>`), with which the experiment has no interface for this case.
 This means that we use **only the forecast files** and no source code.
-We leave the handling of a model source code for subsequent tutorials.
+We leave the handling of a model source code for tutorial :ref:`case_h`.